gatsbyjs/gatsby/packages/gatsby-plugin-sass/README.md

 ### With CSS Modules

-Using CSS modules requires no additional configuration.
+Using CSS Modules requires no additional configuration.
 Simply prepend `.module` to the extension.
 For example: `App.scss` -> `App.module.scss`.
-Any file with the `module` extension will use CSS modules.
+Any file with the `module` extension will use CSS Modules.

 ### PostCSS plugins